aanh1009/trafficsignsrecognition/README.md

 **Dataset**

 The German Traffic Sign Recognition Benchmark (GTSRB) is a multi-class, single-image classification challenge held at the International Joint Conference on Neural Networks (IJCNN) 2011.
+The dataset contains metadata file, train.csv and test.csv files, a train folder and a test folder that contains images and their corresponding classifications.

+For this project, only a 10% portion of the train folder was used for both training and testing the classifier.
+When loaded to the Colab runtime, each image was resized to a (128, 128) array, converted to a tensor, and normalized.